Teens are having disturbing interactions with chatbots. Here's how to lower the risks

 "A certain amount of digital literacy and literacy does need to happen at home," she says.

-It's important for parents and teens to understand that while chatbots can help with research, but they also make errors, says Nagata.
-And it is important for users to be skeptical and fact check.
+It's important for parents and teens to understand that while chatbots can help with research, they also make errors, says Nagata.
+And it is important for users to be skeptical and fact-check.

 "Part of this education process for children is to help them to understand that this is not the final say," explains Nagata.
 "You yourself can process this information and try to assess, what's real or not.
 And if you're not sure, then try to verify with other people or other sources."